 How much training do you provide your sales reps?
 Automatic Data Processing (ADP) is the number one check-writing service in America.
 (Paychex is number two.)
 The company's ITP (initial training program) for new reps consists of 14 weeks of training before they ever hit the street.
 Once they're out in the field, every ADP rep brings to every business call a folder that collects information much like our CMP (customer marketing profile) folders.
 ADP goes a step further, however, in that they specialize with different CMPs for different categories of business, such as banks and accounting firms.
 (For a CMP or ITP, e-mail me at the address below.)

-Questions For Your Sales Staff For The Next Year
+Questions For Your Sales Staff For The Next Goal Period

 - What percentage are you up in revenue for the current year?

-- Have you strategically planned next year, with each account rep focusing on each client and prospective account?
+- Have you strategically planned the year, with each account rep focusing on each client and prospective account?

 - Have you laid out a plan on your top 50 accounts for increasing revenue by a minimum of 20 percent?